fomightez/dataframe2img/README.md

 Related:
 Keep in mind for some styles you can save it as HTML, e.g., [here](https://stackoverflow.com/a/71219735/8508004), and could probably place that code in as HTML cell or wrapped in markdown cell.

+There is a **more well-developed, related project** that came after mine.
+See [dataframe_image](https://github.com/dexplo/dataframe_image), which is described as "A python package for embedding pandas DataFrames as images into pdf and markdown documents."
+You may wish to check that out.

 -----